-The nascent hydrogen is very active for chemical reactions in primary hydrosphere for origin of life and additional formation of H2 makes alkalizing effect.
+The nascent hydrogen is very active for chemical reactions in primary hydrosphere for origin of life and there is additional H2 in primary hydrosphere with dissolving from atmosphere.

 The allocation of H2O molecule when a peptide chain is formed is important factor in reaction of condensation of two amino acid molecules into dipeptide.
 As reaction of polycondensation of amino acids is accompanied by dehydration, the H2O removal from reaction mixture speeds up the reaction rate.
 This testifies that formation of early organic forms may have occured nearby active volcanoes, because at early periods of geological history volcanic activity occurred more actively than during subsequent geological times.
 However, dehydratation accompanies not only amino acid polymerization, but also association of other small blocks into larger organic molecules, and also polymerization of nucleotides into nucleic acids.
-Such association is connected with the reaction of condensation, at which from one block a proton is removed, and from another - a hydroxyl group with the formation of H2O molecule (Ignatov, Mosin, 2012).
+Such association is connected with the reaction of condensation, at which from one block a proton is removed, and from another - a hydroxyl group with the formation of H2O molecule (Ignatov, Mosin, 2012)